klaufel/awesome-design-systems/README.md

 ### Plugins

 - [Abstract Connect](https://github.com/MichaelZaporozhets/abstractconnect) - A Design tokens extractor for devs using Abstract & JavaScript.
-- [Zeplin JSON export tokens](https://extensions.zeplin.io/berk/zeplin-json-extension) - Design tokens Zeplin extension to generate yout tokens in JSON format.
+- [Zeplin JSON export tokens](https://extensions.zeplin.io/berk/zeplin-json-extension) - Design tokens Zeplin extension to generate your tokens in JSON format.

 ### Tools

 - [Figmagic](https://github.com/mikaelvesavuori/figmagic) - Generate design tokens, export graphics, and extract design token-driven React components from your Figma documents.
 - [Style Dictionary](https://github.com/amzn/style-dictionary) - A Style Dictionary uses design tokens to define styles once and use those styles on any platform or language.
 - [Superposition](https://superposition.design/) - Extract design tokens from websites and use them in code and in your design tool.
 Use the design system you already have.
-- [Theo](https://github.com/salesforce-ux/theo) - Theo is a an abstraction for transforming and formatting Design Tokens.
+- [Theo](https://github.com/salesforce-ux/theo) - Theo is an abstraction for transforming and formatting Design Tokens.

 ### Articles